Bug 87 - wr considers me active during a wp micropause

 Kees-Jan Dijkzeul Sep 17 2002 21:17:27 UTC

-When wp tells me to micropause, wr still considers me active. wr only switches
+When wp tells me to micropause, wr still considers me active. wr only switches to "idle" five seconds after the wp micropause window has gone.

 Comment 1